-Stonehenge was created between the Neolithic Age and Bronze Age (Between 3000 - 2000 BC).
-There are no written records about its creation, which is why much of the Stonehenge is shrouded in mystery.
+Stonehenge was created between the Neolithic and Bronze Age (between 3000-2000 BC).
+There are no written records about its creation, so much of the Stonehenge is shrouded in mystery.
 Over the years, however, experts have been able to unearth some of its secrets.

 The megaliths are sarsen stones.
 It was discovered that the sarsen megaliths came from Marlborough Downs, which is about 32 kilometers away from the monument.
 The largest megalith is the Heel Stone, which weighs about 30 tons - a little higher than the average 25 tons of the other stones.

-We know that these massive stones were artificially cut, as hammerstones made of sarsen and flint were found just north of Stonehenge London.
+We know these massive stones were artificially cut, as hammerstones made of sarsen and flint were found just north of Stonehenge.
 The larger hammerstones would have been used to roughly cut the stone into shape, while the smaller ones would have been used to give them a smooth finish.

 The sarsens that lay horizontally on the standing ones are called lintels.
 These were connected using tongue and groove joints, which was unusual for that era.
 It is believed that timber platforms were used to bring them up and set them into position.